SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Acorns isn’t perfect.
 These are some disadvantages we found while using their service:

-- Poor customer service: All of the negative reviews we researched always related to a customer service experience.
+- Poor customer service: All of the negative reviews we researched always related to customer service experience.
 Whether it was a lack of help, many attempts, or similar, it boiled down to trouble in that department.

 - Monthly Acorns fee: While it isn’t much to pay $1, $2, etc, it’s still a management fee that you have to pay.
 All of the other money apps we’ve reviewed so far were free, so it is a slight drawback.

 - Higher fees for large accounts: If you plan to build up your Acorns portfolio, expect to also pay higher than average fees.
 These can really add up.

 Acorns is a newer app on the market and still has time to fixes its slight flaws.
-Bottom line, they help you save and earn all at once.
+The bottom line, they help you save and earn all at once.
 Not many apps can boast that.

 It’s easy to use and made to be as passive as possible.
 There’s no set minimum balance, and you determine how much to put in at once or as a recurring payment.